-For just $30 as of this writing (check here for live data), it provides a low cost way to start up a smart home, and since it plugs directly into a wall socket relies on your smartphone app (iOS or Android) for control and management.
+For its price (check here for live data), it provides a low cost way to start up a smart home, and since it plugs directly into a wall socket relies on your smartphone app (iOS or Android) for control and management.
 The Lightify range comes with a host of bulbs, light strips and recessed lights to create stylish themes and effects across any home.
-Prices range from $30-$75, so most people will be building up their smart light collection piece-by-piece.
+Prices are affordable, so most people will be building up their smart light collection piece-by-piece.

 Users can link bulbs to sensors to create automated rules for turning lights on and off.
 This controller will work with all the other hubs in this list if you want to expand your smart home and is also Alexa compatible.

 #5 Philips Hue

 - Enhance your home with soft white lighting, controlled remotely wherever you are.
 Automate your lighting experience with the Philips Hue App, and ensure you never come home to a dark house.

 - Each kit contains 2 Philips Hue White A19 60W Energy Star Certified LED Smart bulbs (able to fit most lamps and overhead lights); Philips Hue Bridge that can reliably control up to 50 Hue lights without slowing your WiFi; three-year warrantee.

 - To install, simply screw in the smart bulbs into your desired light location, download the Hue mobile app and pair your Hue bridge.
 Control smart-bulb-equipped lamps and overhead lights via the Philips Hue App.
 Ideal for your favorite ceiling fan lights, floor lamps, table lamps, pendant lights, and more throughout your home.